Did you click on this article thinking, “OHMYGOSH! How can she hate such a thing?!”

 And yes, I too am guilty.
 I often fall victim to this; toting my camera and focusing more on getting a perfect shot than on my surroundings.
 I leave without really learning about where I am or taking in that moment.

-While traversing through the bumpy Costa Rican countryside in a van, I met a guy in his mid-twenties who pointed this out rather bluntly.
+Story time: While traversing through the bumpy Costa Rican countryside in a van, I met a guy in his mid-twenties who pointed this out rather bluntly.
 He had just quit his job to travel from California to Patagonia, and he made an impression that has stuck with me years later.

 It wasn’t his impressive route that I was surprised by.
 It was the fact that he purposely hadn't brought a camera with him.
 Or a phone.
 No GoPro either.
 He had deliberately left all devices with which to document his experience behind.